 Our courses and professors are top notch, but I truly believe that our students are our greatest asset.
 Diverse teams perform better than teams with less diversity, so we seek students from a wide range of backgrounds.
 Our students come from every region in the United States and around the world.
-Some are recent graduates, while others have been working for years; some studied economics in college, while others may have studied business, engineering, political science, or journalism.
+Some are recent graduates, while others have been working for years; many studied economics, while others have studied business, engineering, political science, or journalism.
 Some students are outgoing, while others are reserved.
 Our gender split is close to 50/50 between men and women.
 This diversity of our students benefits us all!